basho/basho_docs/source/languages/en/riak/dev/using/basics.md

   -H "Content-Type: text/plain" \
   -d "I have nothing to declare but my genius" \
   http://localhost:8098/types/quotes/buckets/oscar_wilde/keys/genius

+# Please note that POST is also a valid method for writes, for the sake
+# of compatibility
 ```

 #### Using Causal Context